 He’s also keen to stress that the redevelopment projects will also retain old city icons and buildings full of heritage and history.
 For example, one of the city’s most historic buildings, The Elephant Team Rooms has been fully restored by the Council and will open as a community asset – a Local Studies Library.

-This is the kind of opportunity in Sunderland waiting for property investors.
-There is huge demand on city centre property, and while prices are rising year on year, they remain affordable.
+This is the kind of opportunity in Sunderland property waiting for investors.
+There is a huge demand for flats for sale in Sunderland city-centre, and while prices are rising year on year, they remain affordable.

 Relatively low entry prices combined with high yields

 According to the most recent data from HM Land Registry, the overall average property price in Sunderland over the last year is £148,827.

 Most properties sold over the last 12 months were semi-detached at an average of £148,457, with terraced selling for an average of £113,189 and detached.

 To go hand in hand with cheap prices for Sunderland houses for sale, rental yields remain relatively high.
 According to Totally Money’s recent Top, 25 buy to let hotspot research, Sunderland’s SR8 postcode comes in at number 16 with average yields of 7.32%.
 The city’s SR5 postcode is also at number 25 with average rental yields of 6.99%.